RowanFFGlass/The-InterPlex/content/index.md

 # The InterPlex Strategy Guide: June–December 2026
 #### Version 1: June 6, 2026

-This document outlines a comprehensive organizational strategy for the remainder of 2026.
-Included here are proposals for content production timelines, checklist templates for existing as well as newly proposed publication formats, recommendations for improving our internal organization and workflow, best practices reference sheets, and more.
-The intention of this document is to provisionally outline, in one place, some of the major directions in which we may aim to take The InterPlex over the next six months.
+This document outlines a comprehensive organizational strategy for The InterPlex for June–December 2026.
+It is intended to provisionally develop shared and mutually agreeable editorial directions, content plans, workflow procedures, and organizational standards that will facilitate our work moving forward, at least for the remainder of the year.
+Consider everything outlined in this document provisional and subject to revision.
+I welcome questions, comments, and suggestions in response to any of the plans and proposals developed here.

 This document is organized as an index of specific pages grouped under four overarching categories: 1) **Editorial**; 2) **Content**; 3) **Workflow**; and 4) **Institutional**.
+Each page is indexed in alphabetical order under each category header.
+I have also included internal links to other relevant pages to facilitate navigation throughout the document.

 1. **Editorial** contains recommendations concerning AI use guidelines, contributor guidelines and expectations, and a few specific editorial recommendations intended to improve the stylistic consistency of the InterPlex website.